 Deanne Stillman is an acclaimed writer.
-Her latest book, Desert Reckoning, is based on a Rolling Stone piece and won the 2013 Spur Award for best western nonfiction, contemporary, and the LA Press Club Award for best nonfiction.
-Her book Mustang was an LA Times "best book of the year" and won the California Book Award silver medal for best nonfiction.
-It's now under option, in part, for a film starring Wendie Malick.
-She also wrote the cult classic Twentynine Palms, an LA Times "best book of the year" which Hunter Thompson called "A strange and brilliant story by an important American writer."
-Currently, she's writing Blood Brothers for Simon and Schuster and she's a member of the core faculty at the UC Riverside-Palm Desert Low Residency MFA Creative Writing Program.
+Her latest book, Blood Brothers, received a starred review from Kirkus and won the 2018 Ohioana Award for best nonfiction.
+Her book, Desert Reckoning, is based on a Rolling Stone piece and won the Spur Award for best contemporary nonfiction, and the LA Press Club Award for best nonfiction.
+It was also a Southwest Book of the Year, and is now under option for film.
+Her book Mustang was a Los Angeles Times "best book of the year" and won the California Book Award silver medal for best nonfiction.
+It's now in audio with Anjelica Huston, Frances Fisher, Wendie Malick, John Densmore, and Richard Portnow.
+She also wrote the cult classic Twentynine Palms, a Los Angeles Times "best book of the year," which Hunter Thompson called "A strange and brilliant story by an important American writer."
+She's a member of the core faculty at the UC Riverside-Palm Desert Low Residency MFA Creative Writing Program.

 A new installment in Deanne Stillman's "Letter from the West" series....

 Echo of Thunder: Earthquakes Swarm and Another Wild Horse Herd Is Disappeared

 Wild mustangs are disappearing at an alarming rate....

 Some Dance to Remember, Some Dance to Forget: A Few Thoughts on Iraq, “Hotel California,” and Coming Home

 The song “Hotel California” beckons, from Baghdad and Arizona …...

 Everyone Who Blurbs My Books Dies.
 Long Live Chuck Bowden.

 Twentynine Palms: A Photoessay and Conversation Between Deanne Stillman and Cat Gwynn